-This SureCall Force5 kit is the cream of the crop.
+This WilsonPRO 4300 kit is the cream of the crop.
 It boasts a single super-powered booster and four different antennas that can be placed far apart to create a single area of up to 25,000 square feet with great cell signal.
 It can be extended too… with more antennas you get more boost and that will help eliminate dead spots.
 But let’s be honest, it’s not cheap.
 So are you better off having more than one booster?
-For the price of one Force5 you can get, oh, 7 or 8 EZ4Gs, and then you’re talking about a real huge increase in power.
+For the price of one 4300 you can get quite a few consumer boosters and then you’re talking about a real huge increase in power.

 In general I recommend using as few boosters as possible to get the job done.
 Adding antennas to a booster system will help you customize the coverage but remember that each time you split the signal from the booster you cut the power in half.
 You’re always going to have the same amount of power but by splitting the antennas you’re customizing the coverage.
 You’re getting more small coverage zones instead of one large one.
 This is usually better for homes and offices because cell signal radiates from an antenna in a round pattern and most buildings are usually rectangles.
 Using more antennas will help you fit the cell booster coverage to the space you have.

-There’s another piece that needs to be considered, which is that while small boosters can handle 6 or 8 users at the same time, not usually more, something like a Force5 can handle 100 users at the same time, making it easier for large areas to handle large amounts of traffic.
-In order to handle 100 users comfortably, you would need 15-18 small cell boosters and the total price would be a lot more than the cost of a single Force5.
+There’s another piece that needs to be considered, which is that while small boosters can handle 6 or 8 users at the same time, not usually more, something like a WilsonPRO 4300 can handle 100 users at the same time, making it easier for large areas to handle large amounts of traffic.
+In order to handle 100 users comfortably, you would need 15-18 small cell boosters and the total price would be a lot more than the cost of a single 4300.

-Avoiding nightmares like that is just the sort of thing that large industrial cell boosters are designed for.
-They solve problems like multiple boosters, can be easily customized, and if you still need even more coverage, you can plan a system with multiple boosters and larger outdoor antennas so the boosters can share a single antenna.
+Large industrial cell boosters help you avoid nightmares like that.
+They solve problems like multiple boosters and you can easily customize the coverage that you’ll get.
+If you still need even more coverage, we can help you with a system plan.
+The plan would include multiple boosters and larger outdoor antennas so the boosters can share a single antenna.
 No matter how you slice it, it’s a much better solution.